PokemonGoMap/RocketMap/docs/basic-install/index.rst

 Lets run through this startup command to make sure you understand what configs are being set.

  * -ac accounts.csv
-Load accounts from CSV (Comma Seperated Values) file containing "auth_service,username,passwd" lines. :doc:`Full Info <multi-account>`
+Load accounts from CSV (Comma Seperated Values) file containing "auth_service,username,passwd" lines.
+[Full Info](../extras/multi-account.md)

  * -tut
-Complete ToS and tutorial steps on accounts if they haven't already. :doc:`Full Info <tutorial>`
+Complete ToS and tutorial steps on accounts if they haven't already.
+[Full Info](../extras/tutorial.md)

  * -hk "HASH_KEY_HERE"
-Key used to access the hash server. :doc:`Full Info <hashing>`
+Key used to access the hash server.
+[Full Info](../extras/hashing.md)

  * -cs -ck "CAPTCHA_KEY"
 Enables captcha solving and 2Captcha API key.
-(Manual captcha avaiable) :doc:`Full Info <captchas>`
+(Manual captcha avaiable) [Full Info](../extras/captchas.md)

 Another thing to note is that all of these configs can be set inside of a configuration file to avoid clutter on the command line.
-View :doc:`this page <configuration-files>` to see how.
+View [this page](../extras/configuration-files.md) to see how.

 Open your browser to http://localhost:5000 and your pokemon will begin to show up!
 Happy hunting!